 Meeting face-to-face with your hospital, or other facilities providing treatment, to explain your situation can go a long way, says the American Cancer Society.
 “Ask the doctor or facility if they can give you the same discounts that they give Medicare (or even major health insurance companies) so that you can pay the bill,” the organization advises.
 “You might also ask if you can work out a payment plan to give you time to pay the bill.”

 The breast cancer nonprofit, Susan G. Komen, offers similar advice.
 “Most hospitals and treatment centers have financial counselors,” the organization writes.
 “Financial counselors can help you work out a payment plan.”

-Unlike a viatical settlement, the FLAG program allows clients to secure an advancement on their own life insurance policy (funds for living) and still leave funds for their beneficiaries (funds for giving).
+Unlike a viatical settlement, the Funds For Living program allows clients to secure an advancement on their own life insurance policy and still leave funds for their beneficiaries.
 There are no restrictions on how the money can be spent – many choose to cover bills or other medical expenses, while others take memory-making vacations with family.
 The individual’s life insurance policy remains intact throughout the entire process, and Fifth Season Financial handles all future premium payments.
 Facing a cancer recurrence, and paying for treatment, can be daunting.
-The ultimate goal of our FLAG program is to help relieve financial stress so that clients can focus on their health and quality of life.
+The ultimate goal of our Funds For Living Program is to help relieve financial stress so that clients can focus on their health and quality of life.
 To learn more about the program, contact us today.